filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 ##### [Worker address](https://lotus.filecoin.io/storage-providers/operate/addresses/#the-worker-address)

-#### Lending pool solution architecture
+#### Collateral leasing solution architecture

 ##### Deposit

-- The capital contributor (lenders) can call a `deposit` method on the LendingMarket contract to deposit the FIL into the contract
+- The FIL token holder can call a `deposit` method on the LendingMarket contract to deposit the FIL into the contract
-- The LendingMarket keeps track of the amount each lender deposits and their gain/loss
+- The LendingMarket keeps track of the amount each token holder deposits and their gain/loss

-##### Loan underwriting (can be custom to lender offchain)
+##### Collateral underwriting (can be custom to lender offchain)

-- (offchain) The storage providers submits the desired loan amount and loan period to the loan market
+- (offchain) The storage providers submits the desired lease amount and lease period to the lease market
-- (offchain) The loan market determines the interest rate based on the on-chain information of the miner, such as slash rate, length of operations, power, …
+- (offchain) The lease market determines the interest rate based on the on-chain information of the miner, such as slash rate, length of operations, power, …
-- (offchain) The loan market generates a signed loan specification that can be submitted on chain including the loan amount, loan period, and interest rate.
+- (offchain) The lease market generates a signed lease specification that can be submitted on chain including the lease amount, lease period, and interest rate.
-- (offchain) The borrower submits the signed loan specification loan amount, loan period, and interest rate to the LendingMarket contract to create the loan
+- (offchain) The borrower submits the signed lease specification lease amount, lease period, and interest rate to the LendingMarket contract to create the lease.

 ##### Creating miner actors, owner contract, and beneficiary contract